-Women overall are overrepresented in the four low-wage, high-growth jobs, but women of color—especially African American women—are particularly overrepresented.
+Women overall are overrepresented in the three low-wage, high-growth jobs, but women of color—especially Black women—are particularly overrepresented.

-- Women of color account for 33 percent of the four low-wage, high-growth jobs, compared to 17 percent of the total workforce, meaning their share of these low-wage, high-growth jobs is nearly double their share of the overall workforce.
+- Women of color accounted for 46 percent of the workforce in the three low-wage, high-growth jobs combined, compared to 18 percent of the total workforce, meaning their share of these low-wage, high-growth jobs was 2.6 times greater than their share of the overall workforce.

-- For African American women the disparity is even greater.
-Their share of the four low-wage, high-growth jobs (16 percent) is 2.6 times larger than their share of the overall workforce (6 percent).
+- For Black women the disparity was particularly pronounced.
+Their share of the three low-wage, high-growth jobs (25 percent) was roughly 4 times larger than their share of the overall workforce (6 percent).

 - In 2016, foreign born women made up 20 percent of workers in the three low-wage, high growth jobs—nearly 3 times their share of the overall workforce (7 percent).